 This park system stretches from the Boston Common to Franklin Park.
 Designed between 1878 and 1895 by Frederick Law Olmsted, Sr., with Charles Eliot, John Charles Olmsted and Frederick Law Olmsted, Jr., it is perhaps the first urban greenway in the world.

-The core of the 1,100-acre system consists of five parks: the Back Bay Fens, the Muddy River Improvement (later named Olmsted Park and the Riverway), Jamaica Pond, the Arnold Arboretum and West Roxbury Park (later named Franklin Park).
-The parks were linked by a network of parkways resulting in a comprehensive system of water, meadows and woodland measuring five miles in length.
-The Necklace was one of the largest projects ever undertaken by the City of Boston or the Town of Brookline.
+The core of the 1,100-acre system consists of five parks: the Back Bay Fens, the Muddy River Improvement (later named Olmsted Park and the Riverway), Jamaica Pond, the Arnold Arboretum and West Roxbury Park (now Franklin Park).
+The parks were linked by parkways resulting in a comprehensive system of water, meadows and woodland measuring five miles in length.